zeeshank95/zeeshank95.github.io/_pages/grvidsitu.md

 <!-- [comment]: ProcedureLearning -->
 <!-- <h3>GVSR Task</h3> -->
-<h3>GVSR Task</h3>
+<h3>GVSR</h3>
 <div style="text-align: justify">
-GVSR is built on top of <a href="https://vidsitu.org">VidSitu</a>.
+GVSR is structured dense video understanding task.
+It is built on top of <a href="https://vidsitu.org">VidSitu</a>.
 A large scale dataset containing videos of 10 seconds from complex movie scenes.
 A video is divded in multiple events of ~2 seconds each.
 Each event is associated with a salient action verb, each action verb is associated with a semantic role frame eg: agent, patient, tool, location, manner etc. Each role is is annotated using a free form text caption.
+All the role entities are coreferenced in all the events of a video.

 <center>